m4ttsch/omscs-notes-notes/operating-systems/memory-management.md

 ![](https://assets.omscs.io/4D7BC1F3-90FB-44C7-8D77-D9D128DB7B62.png)

 The benefit of the slab allocator is that internal fragmentation is avoided.
 The entities being allocated in the slab are the exact size of the objects being stored in them.
-External fragmentation isn’t really an issue either.
+External fragmentation isn't really an issue either.
 Since each entry can store an object of a given size, and only objects of a given size will be stored, there will never be any un-fillable gaps in the slab.

 ## Demand Paging
-Since the physical memory is much smaller than the addressable virtual memory, allocated pages don’t always have to present in physical memory.
+Since the physical memory is much smaller than the addressable virtual memory, allocated pages don't always have to present in physical memory.
 Instead, the backing physical page frame can be repeatedly saved and stored to and from some secondary storage, like disk.

 This process is knowing as **paging** or **demand paging**.
 In this process, pages are **swapped** from DRAM to a secondary storage device like a disk, where the reside on a special swap partition.